vanderpatrick/Hackteam-6/README.md

 ##### Pride Event Model

-Model describing a pride related event that happen across the world.
+A model describing a pride-related event that happen across the world.

 | Key        | Name        | Type    | Extra Info                |
 | ---------- | ----------- | ------- | ------------------------- |